Pantuflito01/API_Validadora-/README.md

 - ✅ Servir en localhost:8000 con uvicorn
 - ✅ 100% funcional y lista para producción

-¡La API está lista para usar! 🎉
+The API is ready to use! 🎉